acasanova009/GoldenChest/README.md

 -
 Step 1 - Download page and use offline

-Step 2 - Make a text file will of the important stuff
+Step 2 - Write down a .txt file with all the important stuff.
+Eg. Seed phrases.

 Step 3 - Get a strong password or phrase to lock the golden chest.
+(Use a random passphrase generator recomended).

-Step 4 - Use the Cifrado de Texto (AES-GCM).
+Step 4 - Use the Text Encryption (AES-GCM).
 Save the output.
 (This is your golden chest)

 Step 5 - Split your password with shamir shares.
 For example 3 minimum out of 5.
 And back them up.